Gateways

 Delegating Application Example

-As an example, consider an Application
+As an example, consider an Application that has delegated to two independent

-: Gateway 1 & Gateway 2.
+Gateways: Gateway 1 & Gateway 2.
 The diagrams below show a few things:

 - A client with the

-to sign the relay on its behalf. - A client without the
+Applicationprivate can sign the relay itself or delegate to aGatewayto sign the relay on its behalf. - A client without the

-to sign the relay on its behalf. - The
+Applicationprivate key can only delegate to aGatewayto sign the relay on its behalf. - The

-is always the one paying for the service.
+Applicationis always the one paying for the service.

-[WIP] Gateway Off-Chain Operations
+[WIP] Gateway Offchain Operations

-Gateways can design and manage off-chain operations to coordinate with the Client
+Gateways can design and manage offchain operations to coordinate with the Client

 including by not limited to: